nikclayton/powercoders.org/site/content/faq/_index.md

       - header: What is the recommended salary?
 Why?
         text: >-
           An internship lasts at least 6 months.
-During this time the intern is hired at Powercoders and the internship company pays CHF 2000/month to Powercoders (all inclusive: salary, training, coaching, insurance, taxes, etc.).
+During this time the intern is hired at Powercoders.
+After the internship we recommend a salary between CHF 60'000 and CHF 90'000 per year.
       - header: >-
           What happens to the work permit if the internship is followed up by a apprenticeship?